 Barrel shape: Tapered wand

-Notable feature: Single-Pass ceramic smart heat control
+Notable feature: Smart Single-Pass ceramic heat regulation

 🔁 Compared To: